HollowMan6/SRMD-Pytorch/README.md

 python -m onnxsim srmdnf_x4.onnx srmdnf_x4-sim.onnx
 ```

-Then, the compiled NCNN tools can be used to convert the ONNX model into the NCNN model:
+Then, the compiled NCNN tools can be used to convert the ONNX model into the NCNN model.

+Here I have offered [onnx2ncnn.exe](onnx2ncnn/onnx2ncnn.exe) binary file in [onnx2ncnn](onnx2ncnn) folder which is for Win64 Compiled using [windows-vs2019-avx2 CI](https://github.com/Tencent/ncnn/blob/36a591da8365f3fbb33f995c4303f49d47c4d553/.github/workflows/windows-x64-cpu-vs2019.yml#L45-L56) and [NCNN #36a591d](https://github.com/Tencent/ncnn/tree/36a591da8365f3fbb33f995c4303f49d47c4d553) with `MSVC 19.27.29112.0`.
+If your environment is Win64, and have completed the steps above, you can directly run [convert.cmd](onnx2ncnn/convert.cmd).
+Then the SRMD models will be generated under `onnx2ncnn/srmd_ncnn_models`.

+Otherwise please compile NCNN for your own to get onnx2ncnn.

 ```bash
 onnx2ncnn srmd_x2-sim.onnx srmd_x2.param srmd_x2.bin